Myanmar women take the lead in resisting the military | DW | 01.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The issue of gender equality has been thrust into spotlight with women being on the frontlines of the anti-coup protests taking place since the junta ousted the civilian government a year ago.
+The issue of gender equality in Myanmar is in the spotlight again.
+Women are on the frontlines of the anti-coup protests taking place since the junta ousted the civilian government a year ago.

-Since the Myanmar military brutally put down the mass protests that began following the February 1 coup, flash mobs have repeatedly gathered in major cities such as Yangon and Mandalay to protest against the military junta.
+Since the Myanmar military brutally put down the mass protests that began following the February 1 coup last year, flash mobs have repeatedly gathered in major cities such as Yangon and Mandalay to protest against the military junta.

 The mostly young demonstrators unfurl posters, chant slogans and walk through the streets, only to disperse into the side streets shortly thereafter.